Home How It Works Industries Pricing About Insights Book a Discovery Call

 This company is built around one principle: I get paid when you get a client.
 Not before.
 That changes every decision I make about which leads to pursue, how to qualify them, and what counts as a handoff worth making.

-My background spans crypto and digital assets, FCA regulatory compliance, enterprise SaaS, manufacturing supply chains, FMCG distribution, and international B2B sales across two continents.
-That breadth means I can walk into a conversation with a compliance officer, a CFO, a supply chain director, or a distributor and speak their language before we get past the introduction.
+My background spans FCA regulatory compliance, enterprise SaaS, manufacturing supply chains, FMCG distribution, and international B2B sales across two continents.
+That breadth means I can walk into a conversation with a compliance officer, a CFO, a supply chain director, or a distributor and speak their language from the first exchange.

 "The relationship does the heavy lifting when it counts, but only if you have built it with intention."